-Examples of age discrimination include an employer not hiring someone because they want a younger looking person to do the job.
-Other times catch phrases are used that are based in discrimination – such as you were “inflexible” concerning taking new assignments, or the project called for someone who is “digital native,” or an employer explains that they are looking for “new blood.”
-These phrases may cloak an anti-older worker bias.
-Where an age bias impacts your ability to get a job or a promotion, or leads to your termination, you may have a claim for age discrimination.
+Instances of age discrimination include employers choosing not to hire someone based on their appearance, preferring a younger-looking candidate for the job.
+Discriminatory catch phrases may also be used, such as describing someone as “inflexible” regarding new assignments or stating that the project requires a “digital native,” or expressing the need for “new blood.”
+These phrases may mask biases against older workers.
+If age bias impacts your ability to secure a job or promotion, or results in your termination, you may have a valid claim for age discrimination.

-For more information or if you believe that you may have suffered discrimination as the result of your age, please do not hesitate to contact the experienced Atlanta discrimination lawyers at Buckley Bala Wilson Mew LLP.
+For more information or if you believe you have experienced age discrimination, please do not hesitate to contact the experienced Atlanta age discrimination lawyers at Buckley Bala Wilson Mew LLP.